fluid-lab/gamepad-navigator/docs/components/configurationPanel.md

 # `gamepad.configurationPanel`

-This is a [`fluid.viewComponent`](https://tinyurl.com/y4u8xwpd) and creates the configuration options (Action Dropdown, Speed Factor Input Box, et cetera) for each gamepad input.
+This [`fluid.viewComponent`](https://tinyurl.com/y4u8xwpd) creates the configuration options (Action Dropdown, Speed Factor Input Box, et cetera) for each gamepad input.
 This component handles which configuration options should be displayed and what list of actions should be available for a given gamepad input.
-At the same time, the component also synchronizes the value of these configuration options with the configuration used by the gamepad and lets you change the existing gamepad configuration wither by creating a new gamepad configuration or by switching to the default configuration.
-The new gamepad configuration is saved by the component in the Chrome's storage using the [`chrome.storage`](https://developer.chrome.com/extensions/storage) API.
+At the same time, the component also synchronizes the value of these configuration options with the configuration used by the gamepad and lets you change the existing gamepad configuration either by creating a new gamepad configuration or by switching to the default configuration.
+The new gamepad configuration is saved by the component using the [`chrome.storage`](https://developer.chrome.com/extensions/storage) API.

 ## Using this grade